chaoxu/chaoxu.github.io/posts/2019-04-27-union-of-intervals-in-sql.md

 ORDER BY t1.a
 ```

-Unfortunately, once you know how the entire algorithm goes, one can see its performance does not look promising.
+Unfortunately, the performance is not promising.
 Indeed, this is a $O(n^2)$ time algorithm.
 After generating $10000$ random intervals in PostgreSQL, it took 13 seconds to run.
 Also making it work in Hive is next to impossible due to Hive's limitations on joins and subqueries.

 [Itzik Ben-Gan](http://tsql.solidq.com/) has [written](https://www.itprotoday.com/development-techniques-and-management/packing-date-intervals) [multiple](https://blogs.solidq.com/en/sqlserver/packing-intervals/) [articles](https://www.itprotoday.com/sql-server/new-solution-packing-intervals-problem) on how to solve this problem.
 I recommend reading them to learn various tricks.
 In fact, my solution here is quite similar to one of Ben-Gan's.